Top Wineries for First-time Visitors

 The tasting barn surrounded by fall vineyards at Harvest Moon Estate & Winery, Santa Rosa

-Finally, it’s an absolute must for the first-time visitor to drop in on at least one of Sonoma County’s many lesser-known small, family wineries — you never know where you’ll find a new favorite.
-Specializing in Russian River Valley Zinfandel and Pinot Noir, Harvest Moon offers the kind of tasting and learning experience that is intimate and unscripted at the same time.
+It’s an absolute must for the first-time visitor to drop in on at least one of Sonoma County’s many lesser-known small, family wineries — you just may find your new favorite.
+Specializing in Russian River Valley Zinfandel and Pinot Noir, Harvest Moon offers the kind of tasting and learning experience that is intimate and unscripted.
+At this backroads bodega, often winery activities are on display in a courtyard setting that may remind some of the village wineries of Europe.

 Written by Sonoma Insider James Knight